 The licence

-A licence will be issued if the inspector is satisfied with your application and any subsequent inspection.
-The Licensing Authority has the power also to refuse, vary or revoke a licence if it has concerns over safety management systems.
+Once granted, the Licensing Authority has the power to vary or revoke your licence if it has concerns over safety management systems.

-Standard licence conditions will be included on every licence and will place duties on you (the provider) to ensure that the requirements related to safety remain effective throughout the duration of the licence period.
-You are also required to co-operate with the Licensing Authority by allowing further inspection and access to additional information if required; Your licence must be made available for inspection by the public, on request.
+Standard licence conditions are included on every licence.
+These place duties on the licence holder to ensure that the requirements related to safety remain effective throughout the duration of the licence period.

-In addition, the adventure activity licence may include non-standard conditions which specify:
+In addition, the licence may include non-standard conditions relating to safety, that are considered necessary.

 The inspection activity of the Licensing Authority is separate to any inspections that may be carried out by the Local Authority of the Health and Safety Executive under the Health and Safety at Work etc. Act 1974.

 Providers listed on the Adventure Activities Licensing Authority Register are required to have their licence on display if facilities for adventure activities are provided from an activity centre on two or more consecutive days.
-In other cases, it should be available for inspection on request.
+In other cases, it should be available for inspection by members of the public, on request.

 Adventure activities licences are electronic and are sent to the provider as a pdf.
 Providers can make their licence available on their website and share it with potential clients and other interested parties.